kudashevs/laravel-share-buttons/README.md

 ### Optional parameters (local options)

 Each of the [share button methods](#add-buttons) takes several arguments.
-These are local options that will be applied to a specific element only.
-The local options have a higher priority, therefore they will overwrite the global options if there is any overlap.
+These are local options that will be applied to the specific element only.
+The local options have a **higher priority**.
+Therefore, they will overwrite the global options if there is any overlap.
 At the moment, the package supports the following local options:
 ```
 'id' => 'value'                  # Adds an HTML id attribute to the button link
 'class' => 'value'               # Adds an HTML class attribute to the button link